AchmadRijalu/the-movies-swiftui/README.md

 This application was built using:

 - SwiftUI
+- UIKit
-- - MVVM + Coordinator
+- MVVM + Coordinator
 - Combine
 - Alamofire
 - KingFisher
 - SkeletonUI
-- Realm
+- RealmSwift

 ---